abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsp.rst

     You might wonder how the depot is given.
 It is nowhere written where to start a tour.
 This is normal because the TSP is not sensitive to the starting node: you can start a tour anywhere, the total cost of the tour remains the same.

-    ..  [#a280_fun_fact] The file :file:`a280.tsp` actually contains twice the same node but the name and the dimension have been kept.
+    ..  [#a280_fun_fact] The file :file:`a280.tsp` actually contains twice the same node (node 171 and 172) but the name and the dimension have been kept.
 This is the only known defect in the TSPLIB.

 The solution file
 """"""""""""""""""""